 7. Another baby?

-The next question is inevitably, when can one think about having the next baby?
+The next question is inevitable, when can one think about having the next baby?
 Heads up, you are likely to get hugely varying answers for this question.

 Take it easy mums.
-Give your body a chance to recover proper.
+Give your body a chance to recover properly.
 I cannot emphasise enough the importance of not rushing the c-section recovery process.

 8. Postnatal massage?